 An Interview with Botanical Photographer Janneke Luursema

-Janneke Luursema’s wistful musings on lifestyle and plants have garnered her a 91.4k following on Instagram, as her contemplative observations seem to have struck a chord with a new generation of plant-lovers and hygge aficionados.
-From seemingly quiet, private moments with a succulents to more stages, aspirational houseplant arrangements, her image convey a sense of peace that can only be achieved by bringing nature into a home.
+Janneke Luursema’s wistful musings on lifestyle and plants have garnered her a 109k following on Instagram, as her contemplative observations seem to have struck a chord with a new generation of plant-lovers and hygge aficionados.
+From seemingly quiet, private moments with a succulent to more staged, aspirational houseplant arrangements, her images convey a sense of peace that can only be achieved by bringing nature into a home.
 Below, GC speaks with Luursema about her process, her design aesthetics, and what drew her to the botanical world as a subject of focus.

 GC: What is your background and how did you get into the design world?